 There is no “one-size-fits-all” approach at The Bradley Center.
 Every child we help is different, because the trauma, behavioral issues, and mental health challenges that have brought them to us are always unique.

-Many of the children we work with have previously experienced violence, neglect, bullying, abuse, or other personal traumas.
+Many of the kids we work with have previously experienced violence, neglect, bullying, abuse, or other personal traumas.
 Others come to us for help in overcoming disruptive mental or behavioral challenges.

 But as different as every child at Bradley may be, they all want the same things: To be welcomed, listened to, and appreciated — to self-actualize, and be accepted for who they truly are.